How It Works

 - A subdomain (DNS) under your primary website

-The Treasure Data server-side tracking requires that the server that creates first party cookies under a subdomain of the primary website.
-You must add an NS record in your subdomain that points to the Treasure Data SSC service.
+The Treasure Data server-side tracking requires that the server create first party cookies under a subdomain of the primary website.
+You must add an NS record in your subdomain that points to the Treasure Data server-side cookie service.
 The NS record points the name of the subdomain to Treasure Data name servers.

 - primary website: www.example.com